 Quit smoking – better yet, don’t start.
 Limit alcohol to two drinks per day.
 “Fuel your mind and body with fruits and vegetables, plenty of protein and healthy fats from nuts and olive oil,” says Daniel Pedersen, DO, LVPG Family Medicine–Schuylkill Medical Plaza.

-Visit your primary care provider for yearly checkups.
+Visit your primary care clinician for yearly checkups.
 There, you’ll get screened for high blood pressure, cholesterol and sexually transmitted diseases.
 Stay safe by avoiding distracted driving, using contraception, getting a yearly flu shot and wearing a bike helmet.

 Your 30s: